isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-bunions-and-plantar-fasciitis/index.md

 The shoe also features a padded heel collar that helps to keep the back of the foot in place.
 Thus, prevent accidental shoe removal while walking or running.

-Furthermore, the upper of Nimbus of 22 features an engineered monofilament material that delivers comfort on the upper part of the foot to prevent [pain on top of the foot](https://pestpolicy.com/best-shoes-for-pain-on-top-of-foot/).
-The material also allows fresh air into the shoe for a dry and cool in-shoe environment.
+Furthermore, the upper of Nimbus of 22 features an engineered monofilament material that delivers comfort on the upper part of the foot to prevent [pain on top of the foot](https://pestpolicy.com/best-shoes-for-pain-on-top-of-foot/).The material also allows fresh air into the shoe for a dry and cool in-shoe environment.
 Pros: - Roomy toe box - Supportive - Comfortable - Stylish design - Softer than its predecessor - Durable

 Cons: - Expensive